-A broadcast technician is responsible for the strength and clarity of the images and sounds we see on television and the sounds we hear on radio.
+A broadcast technician is responsible for the strength and clarity of the images and sounds we see on television and the sounds we hear on the radio.
 He or she uses special electrical equipment to regulate broadcast signals.

 There were about 36,700 broadcast technicians employed in the United States in 2012.
 Most worked in the radio and television industry.
 Although they typically work indoors, there are some jobs that require broadcast technicians to work outdoors for on-location broadcasts.

-Most jobs are full time positions but there are part-time and contract positions available.
+Most jobs are full-time positions but there are part-time and contract positions available.
 Because radio and television stations air programming around the clock, broadcast technicians must work days, nights, weekends and holidays.

 If you want to become a broadcast technician, you will need to earn at least an associate degree in broadcast technology or a related field.
 This degree will take approximately two years to complete and should include classes in math, science, production management and video editing.
 You should also get hands-on training with the equipment that is used by professionals in the industry.